pranab/sifarish/README.md

 ## Integration with other recommndation systems
 If you use Apache mahout or some thing else for recommendation, you can bring your basic recommendation output (userID, itemID, predictedRating) to sifarish for additional postprocessing to improve the quality of the output.
+They are listed in the next section.

+## Post processing plugins
+Just accuracy from the CF algorithm is not enough for a good recommender.
+There are various post processing plugins are essential.
+They improve the quality of results.
+Here is the list.
+Sifarsh supports most them.
+Some are under development.
+(1)Business goal injection
+(2)Adding novelty
+(3)Adding diversity
-Some post processing examples are (1)Business goal injection (2)Adding novelty (3)Adding diversity (4)Rank reordering for explicit positive feedback (5)Rank reordering for implicit negative feedback (5)Dithering
+(4)Rank reordering for explicit positive feedback (5)Rank reordering for implicit negative feedback (6)Dithering

 ## Configuration
 Please refer to the wiki page for a detailed list of all configuration parameters